mahmoudalnkeeb/Qalam-api/README.md

-# Qalam
+# UP

-Qalam is a multi-user blogging platform where users can share their articles and posts with a community of readers, who can then comment, interact, and engage with the content.
+UP is a multi-user blogging platform where users can share their articles and posts with a community of readers, who can then comment, interact, and engage with the content.

-### With Qalam, users can:
+### With UP, users can:

 <br>